 The SARS-CoV-2 virus that causes COVID-19 has undergone genetic mutations over time as it adapts to humans, leading to the development of new variants of the virus.
-One of these new variants, the Delta variant, is swiftly becoming the dominant variant globally.
+One of these new variants, the Delta variant, is now the dominant variant globally.

 How Delta is different from earlier variants

-Science is telling us the Delta variant has a number of differences compared to earlier iterations of the virus.
-These differences mean that the Delta variant is a greater threat to the health of individuals who contract the infection and a greater challenge to contain the spread of the virus in an outbreak.
+Science is telling us the Delta variant has a number of differences compared to earlier variants of the virus.
+These differences mean that the Delta variant may be a greater threat to the health of individuals who contract the infection and a greater challenge to contain the spread of the virus in an outbreak.
 For example:

-- Delta can cause people to develop more serious COVID-19 illness than other variants of the virus
+- delta may cause people to develop more serious COVID-19 illness than other variants of the virus

-- People with a Delta infection are at higher risk of needing hospitalisation.
+- people with a Delta infection may be at higher risk of needing hospital care

-- The chance of infecting others such as within your household or other contacts is very high because Delta is so transmissible.
-It is estimated that on average, one person infected with Delta may infect 5 or 6 other people.
-This is how Delta outbreaks in places overseas have grown so rapidly.
+- the chance of infecting others such as within your household or other contacts is very high because Delta is so transmissible.
+It is estimated that on average, without vaccination, one person infected with Delta may infect 5 or 6 other people.
+This is how Delta outbreaks in places overseas have grown so rapidly

 How we can protect ourselves: vaccine effectiveness and health measures